sirpalee/vibe-strike/README.md

     - Utilization of ML models for procedural level design.
 - Determine the extent to which AI serves as a "force-multiplier" for small teams or solo developers.

-# Anti-Goals

-- Avoid relying solely on AI for code development.
-- Refrain from generating all assets exclusively through AI.

 # Tech stack

-- Chat GPT / Copilot (X) as the pair-programmer.
+- Cursor and Claude as the executor of plans.
 - Latest version of stable diffusion.
-- Amazon polly for voices.
-- Rust 2021.
-- WGPU/WGSL.
-- From scratch engine + ECS.
+- Three.js for the rendering engine backend.
+- GLTF for mesh data.

 # Why